listener-js/listener/README.md

 Make it easy to connect listener functions to each other.

-Incorporate an identifier system that makes it easy to get a glimpse of the event's call stack.
+Incorporate a readable identifier system for programmatic context.

 ## Install